Hamo254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 6-thirdline: a script that displays the third line of the file iacta File 7-file: a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
 File 8-cwdstate: a script that writes into the file ls cwd content the result of the command ls -la.
 If the file ls cwd content already exists, it should be overwritten.
 If the file ls cwd content does not exist, create it
-File
+File 9-duplicatelastline: a script that duplicates the last line of the file iacta File